turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 **TRY IT**: Create an initialize method for your Class and put a print statement in it.
 Run your file and see what happens.

+#### Check for Understanding
+* What is a Class?
+* What is an Instance?
+* What is an Object?
+* How are these three things alike/different?
+* What code do you have to write to create a Class?
+What code do you have to write to create an instance?
+* What happens when a new instance is created?

 ## Modeling State with Attributes

 The instances of the classes we've defined so far are basically useless.
 Aside from their `object_id`, there is nothing unique about these instances.